PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/polynomial_chaos/01_functional_analysis.md

 that maps some random input $\Xi$ in $\Omega$ to a real number $Y=f(\Xi)$.
 Because the input is random, the output is also random and we want to characterize it fast.

-What we want to do, is expand the scientific model in some sort of basis:
+What we want to do is expand the scientific model in some sort of basis:

 $$
     f(\xi) = \sum_{n=0}^{\infty} c_n \phi_n(\xi),